me-pankajmunde/DevChat-pw/PRD.md

   - Make input area sticky at bottom with safe area padding
   - Collapse header to icon-only buttons on mobile
   - Single column layout throughout
+  - Sidebar slides over content on mobile, can be toggled via hamburger icon
+  - Session search remains accessible in mobile sidebar